MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 - The **Display Name** field is a built-in attribute.
 - The **Loyalty Number** is a custom attribute with a free-form entry field that accepts a numeric integer.
 You can configure this format using the **Int** data type and **NumericTextBox** user input type.
-- The **terms of use** and **privacy policy** custom attributes are single-select checkboxes.
+- The **terms of use** and **privacy policy** custom attributes are separate, single-select checkboxes with labels containing hyperlinks.
 You can configure a single checkbox using the **Boolean** data type, which defaults to the **CheckboxSingleSelect** user input type.
-You can also add links to the checkbox labels using Markdown language.
-In this example, the checkbox labels link to your terms of use and privacy policy.
+Use Markdown language to add hyperlinks to the checkbox label.

 Other input types are available, including multiselect checkboxes, radio buttons, and free-form text entry fields.
 Learn how to [create custom user attributes](#create-custom-user-attributes) in this article.